parker-hemphill/media-converter/README.md

       - PGID=1000
       - TZ=America/New_York
       - ENCODE=x264
-      - GROWL=YES #Optional, enabled growl notifications from container (Defaults to no if not provided)
-      - GROWL_IP=10.0.0.150 #Optional, set to IP address of PC you wish to recieve Growl notifications
-      - GROWL_PORT=23053 #Optional, only needed if you are using something other than default Growl port
     volumes:
       - /media/media:/media
     restart: unless-stopped
-    healthcheck:
-      test: ["CMD-SHELL", "pgrep -f '/bin/bash /opt/media-converter' >/dev/null || exit 1"]
-      interval: 60s
-      timeout: 5s
-      retries: 5
 ```
 ## Docker run example
 * In this example I use `'/media/media'` as the mount point on my server and UID "1000" to map my primary user to the container.
 You can get the needed UID/GID by running `id <USER_NAME>`.
 I.E. `id plex`